 The CSMP addresses the requirements in EAC Condition 18 (Cultural and Spiritual Resources Management Plan) and DS Condition 7 (Physical and Cultural Heritage and Structures, Sites or Things of Historical, Archaeological, Paleontological or Architectural Significance).
-This plan has been prepared by a Qualified Person/Qualified Professional.

-Concordance tables identifying where the requirements in EAC Condition 18 and DS Condition 7 can be found in the CSMP are provided in Appendix A and Appendix B respectively.
+Concordance tables identifying where the requirements in EAC Condition 18 and DS Condition 7 are provided in Appendix A and Appendix B, respectively.